carefreepineapple/replace-in-files/README.md

 the recursive flag has a default setting of `true`, so it will recursively search through child directories, within the specified directory, for matching files.
 Set this to `false` if you do not want a recursive search.

 ## regex notes
-be mindful as its needed to escape the escape, ie. you want to escape an underscore: `\\_`
+* be mindful as its needed to escape the escape, ie. you want to escape an underscore: `\\_`
+* `file_pattern` is only searching file names, it cannot account for parent directories.  ie. if you wanted to only search for files in certain (multiple) parent directories.

 # example usage
 ```